 - Sharing data to other retailers and across other distribution channels

 - How you will update published product information (should any changes occur)

 The problem here is that businesses often have different people, teams, and agencies all working manually with this information.
-If they’re not quickly communicating updates, they won’t be on the same page, resulting in hold-ups, duplicate work, and crucial time wasted.
+If they’re not quickly communicating updates, they won’t be on the same page.
+As a result, there’ll be hold-ups, duplicated work, and crucial time wasted.
 The process is also continually impacted by changes to launch dates, stock receiving dates, and the availability of samples.
-You must factor all of this into workloads and prioritized within schedules.
+You must factor all of this into workloads and prioritize within schedules.

 Efficient Product Information Management is the key

-Without a clear view of the entire product information journey, it is very hard to determine if teams are making progress.
-Just imagine trying to manage the whole process in spreadsheets.
-It would be difficult to see what each team was working on.
-This can result in mistakes and duplication of work.
-Your teams need a clear path to follow, and an understanding of what work needs to be done in order to ensure product information is ready to distribute to all your channels.
+Without a clear view of the entire product information journey, it’s really tough to determine if teams are making progress.
+For instance, imagine trying to manage the whole process in spreadsheets.
+It’s difficult to see what each team was working on.
+Overall, this can result in mistakes and duplication of work.
+Your teams need a clear path to follow, and an understanding of what work needs to be done in order to ensure product information is ready to go live on all your channels.

 Those who operate across multiple channels also need to recognize the specific data needs of each individual sales channel and identify the tasks they need to perform in order to adhere to them.

 This is where our intelligent PIM platform will greatly benefit your business.
 By automating your processes for increased efficiency, Pimberly will, in turn, help you speed up your time to market.